-Under data protection legislation staff have the right to request access to information about them that we hold.
-This is known as a subject access request.
-If any exemptions apply you will be notified.
-To make a request, please email Data.Protection@nclt.ac.uk who will process the request in partnership with the Trust's Human Resources staff.
+Under data protection legislation students/pupils have the right to request access to information about them that we hold.
+To make a request for your personal information, please contact the Trust Data Protection Team, by email:- data.protection@nclt.ac.uk who will process the request in partnership with the Trust's Human Resources staff.